Mating parabolic rational maps with Hecke groups: Hecke group and the associated external class

-Again for future reference, we also remark that, in this setting, we can construct for Hecke and Farey maps \textit{dividing arcs}: two smooth forward invariant arcs $\gamma_+^{\mathcal F}, \gamma_-^{\mathcal F}$ emerging from the parabolic fixed point tangentially to the unit circle (to construct these it is sufficient to take partial horocycles, see for example \cite{BL3} or alternatively preimages of straight lines under repelling Fatou coordinates, see for example \cite{L1} and \cite{LPS}).
+The arguments of Section~\ref{para_asymp_subsec} apply to the Hecke map $H_d$ as well, yielding similar parabolic asymptotics for $H_d$ at the neutral fixed point $1$.
+This allows one to construct for the map $H_d$ the so-called \textit{dividing arcs}: two smooth forward invariant arcs $\gamma_+^{\mathcal F}, \gamma_-^{\mathcal F}$ emerging from the parabolic fixed point tangentially to the unit circle (to construct these it is sufficient to take partial horocycles, see for example \cite{BL3} or alternatively preimages of straight lines under repelling Fatou coordinates, see for example \cite{L1} and \cite{LPS}).